aditya-karampudi/yolov2-detection/README.md

     Save the file as obj.data

-•	For training the darknet we need to give the following command in darknet folder ./darknet detector train cfg/obj.data cfg/yolo-obj.cfg
+•	For training the darknet we need to give the following command in darknet folder **./darknet detector train cfg/obj.data cfg/yolo-obj.cfg**

-The weights are stored in *backup/* folder
+The weights are stored in **backup/** folder

 •   If training stops in the middle one can start training with pre-trained weights present in backup folder by running:
 ./darknet detector train cfg/obj.data cfg/yolo-obj.cfg yolo-obj_2000.weights

 •	For testing an image after 1000 iterations:
+**./darknet detector test cfg/obj.data cfg/yolo-obj.cfg backup/yolo-obj_10000.weights data/hd/nameofimage.jpg**

+• To save the detected image:
-./darknet detector test cfg/obj.data cfg/yolo-obj.cfg backup/yolo-obj_1000.weights data/hd/nameofimage.jpg
+**./darknet detector test cfg/obj.data cfg/yolo-obj.cfg backup/yolo-obj_10000.weights data/hd/nameofimage.jpg -a**

+•To predict on test images
+**./darknet detector valid cfg/obj.data cfg/yolo-obj.cfg backup/yolo-obj_10000.weights**
+The output will be stored in **results/** as **comp3_test.txt** file which contains the ***name of image, probability of its detection, xmin, ymin, xmax, ymax***

 Please site darknet if you use in your project:
 @article{redmon2016yolo9000,